jfnavarro/st_analysis/README.md

 Before you install the ST Analysis package we recommend that you create a Python 3 virtual environment.
 We recommend [Anaconda](https://anaconda.org/anaconda/python).
-The latest versions of rpy2 (R binder for Python) are only compatible with Python 3.
+The latest versions of rpy2 (R binder for Python) is only compatible with Python 3.

 #### OSX
 The following instructions are for installing the ST Analysis package with Python 3.4 and Anaconda